andrewfer000/POIgo/README.md

 Please note you will need to obtain a FREE google maps API key to use this application.
 Support for other APIs may come in the future.

-Other things to keep in mind is that Registration is open with no form of email verifcation or security limitations.
-This application is not meant to be put on the public internet yet.
+Registration is open by default and

 ## Future Goals (2024 and Beyond)
 Since I may start using this at my job, I'd like to improve POIgo.
 This includes: